bluesam1/message-ai/tasks/completed/prd 2.3 - Smart Composition and AI Replies.md

 **US-039:** As a user, I want to preview the rephrased message before accepting it.

 **US-040:** As a user, I want the system to remember my tone preference so future messages can be pre-adjusted.

+**US-040a:** As a user, I can enable real-time tone adjustment to see suggestions as I type.

 **US-041:** As a user, I see 3 quick reply suggestions that match the conversation context.